 Here's the second part of our bucket bag tutorial and pattern.
 In Part One, we made the interior and the exterior of the bucket bag.
 In this part, we will be trying to avoid turning your bag into a “black hole” by making a small zippered pocket to be added to the lining for the little bits you do not want to have swimming at the bottom of the bag.
 We'll also be joining the lining with the outside of the bag and making and attaching the handles to finish the bag.

 A few of you have asked me where I bought the fabric I used in my own project.
-I bought it a few month ago on a store called Spotlight which is found in Australia, New Zealand and Singapore, but unfortunately not elsewhere.
-The fabric is called Crane Velvet it comes in four colors.
+I bought it a few months ago in a store called Spotlight which is found in Australia, New Zealand, and Singapore, but unfortunately not elsewhere.
+The fabric is called Crane Velvet and it came in four colors but appears to be discontinued now unfortunately.
 I bought two, an orange and a teal version which you will see when we release the video of this project in the coming weeks.
 Unfortunately, I've not been able to find this particular fabric with a US or European vendor yet so I have made some other fabric recommendations below.
 Perhaps you can leave a note in the comment below if you have more luck.

 - 1/2 yard, 54″ wide upholstery fabric, thick canvas (see recommendations below)